Zoey Commerce Review

-Zoey has 82 apps available in their marketplace (when you don’t count the payment gateways).
-While that’s far below the number of apps many platforms offer (Shopify comes to mind), for a platform that’s only three years old, 82 is not bad.
+Zoey has 107 apps available in their marketplace (when you don’t count the payment gateways).
+While that’s far below the number of apps many platforms offer (Shopify comes to mind), for a cart that’s only a little over three years old, 82 is not bad.

 Here are few of the more notable integrations.

 - GoDataFeed: Pushes Products to Marketplace

 - ShipStation: Shipping Labels and Packing Slips Generator, Automated Order Processing

 Zoey integrates with over 50 PCI compliant payment gateways, including 30+ options for American merchants.
 The most popular payment solutions include:

 All customers have access to basic technical support.
 You can submit a ticket at any time (response times are below), and you can look into Zoey’s documentation to solve problems on your own.
 Here are the types of support you can expect with Zoey.